cfnptr/garden/docs/GSL.md

 ## Pipeline state

-Shader parser gets pipeline state from the declared "pipelineState" properties in the shader.
+Shader parser gets pipeline state from the declared `pipelineState` properties in the shader.
 Also you can override pipeline state properties when loading pipeline in the code.

 ```